roman-milk/roman-milk.github.io/me-my-slutwife-and.md

  Next to us, Kitty removed the strapon that was tied to her small waist, then she leaned over to watch her husband impale his penis into the younger blonde.
 "Mmm, oooh yeah!" she encouraged, panting and moaning.

  The girl's cunt felt divine; sexy and wet, silky, sucking my penis into her.
 As I laid my full weight into her, I felt my shaft sink deeply, all the way, my balls against her soft asscheeks.
 My arms were straight as I leaned over her small body, letting me admire her gorgeous C-cup boobs and flat tummy, and her bald kitty with my penis dipping into it.
 She was, indeed, very sexy.
 I felt a pang of guilt fucking and admiring the young woman with my wife immediately next to me, but as I turned to look at my little Asian slut, she instantly planted her lips on mine and gave me a throaty kiss.
 Then she broke the embrace and barked, "Now, FUCK her, David!"
-Report_Story #7